Fantastic-J-s/BPI-Bayanihan/README.md

 # BPI-Bayanihan

 A progressive web application (PWA) and analytics platform designed to advance financial inclusion in the Philippines.
-Inspired by the Bayanihan spirit, BPI Datawave delivers context‑aware, personalized financial literacy, gamified savings, and barangay‑level analytics to help communities build healthier savings habits.
+Inspired by the Bayanihan spirit, BPI Bayanihan delivers context‑aware, personalized financial literacy, gamified savings, and barangay‑level analytics to help communities build healthier savings habits.

 ---